 Third, you may end up with the 2nd or 3rd spot through SEM, but you may just as well have that spot with SEO.
-In fact I often see ads on SERPs with a yellow box around them, and the word “Ad” next to it.
-Placing on the first page naturally for keyword gives your webpage credibility with business decision-makers who are often looking for real answers, not just ads.
+In fact, I often see ads on SERPs with a yellow box around them and the word “Ad” next to it.
+Placing on the first page naturally for keywords gives your webpage credibility with business decision-makers who are often looking for real answers, not just ads.

 My colleague, Dan brought up a good point about this topic last week at lunch.
 In some instances, paid advertising is absolutely necessary.
 For example, if you’re in an industry with big competitors, and you stand no chance of ranking for the keywords you want to rank for then supplementing your SEO with SEM is necessary.
 On the other hand, if you do have a limited budget then that’s even more reason to employ SEO because it’s simply cheaper than only employing ads.
 Remember, as soon as you stop paying for ads your presence on Google search disappears.

 Infront Webworks is a Google-certified partner with an expert team of SEO and SEM Marketers.
 To get the best results for your business give us a call and find out what we can do for your website.